 - If you feel that your child’s anxiety is spiraling out of control, there are options such as a Residential Treatment Center.
 These programs are designed to provide a warm, inviting setting with a strong focus on individual growth and academic progress.

-Solstice Residential Treatment Center is a program for troubled adolescent girls that emphasizes the mind-body connection in our unique approach to holistic healthcare.
+Solstice Residential Treatment Center is a program for troubled adolescent girls and assigned female at birth that emphasizes the mind-body connection in our unique approach to holistic healthcare.
 With a strong emphasis on family therapy based intervention, nutrition, and physical fitness, and the supportive provision of cutting-edge academics, substance abuse/addiction therapy, equine therapy, and psychiatric services, Solstice sets the stage for the infusion of light into the previously darkened lives of the families we serve.
 For more information, click here or call (801) 406-7475.